trikaloudis/aquomixlab_heatmaps/README.md

 Select your favorite color palette.
 Suports svg (vector), pdf (vector) and png exports.
 An example csv file with data is available in this folder.
+Hint: Make sure you select the right columns and you don't have duplicate columns selected.